-For the coming nine days, the participants will work closely with instructors Sarah Staniforth, Dinah Eastop, Mary Brooks, Austin Nevin, Diana Collins, and the specialists from the Palace Museum.
-Beginning with lectures presenting current approaches to preventive conservation and non-destructive analysis of textiles, it will be followed by practical sessions, demonstrations, case studies and group discussions allowing participants to develop a thorough understanding of the key principles and themes in the practice of textile conservation which are required to formulate and execute appropriate conservation treatments for textile objects at their institutions.
+For nine days, the participants worked closely with instructors Sarah Staniforth, Dinah Eastop, Mary Brooks, Austin Nevin, Diana Collins, and the specialists from the Palace Museum.
+Beginning with lectures presenting current approaches to preventive conservation and non-destructive analysis of textiles, followed by practical sessions, demonstrations, case studies and group discussions allowing participants to develop a thorough understanding of the key principles and themes in the practice of textile conservation which are required to formulate and execute appropriate conservation treatments for textile objects at their institutions.

-Some of the case studies will draw on the comprehensive textile collections of Palace Museum, an institution with a longstanding reputation for the care of, and research into imperial textiles in China.
-Participants will also enjoy the exceptional opportunity to view the museum’s major exhibitions as well as some textiles from storage and conservation studios equipped with state-of-the-art facilities.
+Some of the case studies drew on the comprehensive textile collections of Palace Museum, an institution with a longstanding reputation for the care of, and research into imperial textiles in China.
+Participants also enjoyed the exceptional opportunity to view the museum’s major exhibitions as well as some textiles from storage and conservation studios equipped with state-of-the-art facilities.

-The workshop is also a precursor to the upcoming international symposium themed on ‘Unroll and Unfold: Preserving Textiles and Thangkas to Last’ to be held in Hong Kong on 24-25 November 2017.
-Jointly presented by IIC, Palace Museum and Leisure and Cultural Services Department in Hong Kong, this platform will enable participants to further develop a valuable professional network for advice and resource, as well as sharing knowledge and experience with hundreds of textile conservation specialists worldwide.
+The workshop was a precursor to the international symposium themed on ‘Unroll and Unfold: Preserving Textiles and Thangkas to Last’ held in Hong Kong on 24-25 November 2017.
+Jointly presented by IIC, Palace Museum and Leisure and Cultural Services Department in Hong Kong, this platform enabled participants to further develop a valuable professional network for advice and resource, as well as sharing knowledge and experience with hundreds of textile conservation specialists worldwide.